Buck Owens Sings Harlan Howard

-The CD re-issued in 1997 by Sundazed Records includes "Foolin' Around", the single that reached Number two on the Billboard Country singles charts.
+The CD re-issued in 1997 by Sundazed Music includes "Foolin' Around", the single that reached Number two on the Billboard Country singles charts.

 Reception

 In his Allmusic review, critic Stephen Thomas Erlewine wrote "Owens sang Howard better than nearly anybody and Buck Owens Sings Harlan Howard is full of wonderful songs and performances. ... one of Owens' most enjoyable LPs of the '60s."

 Track listing

+All songs written by Harlan Howard, except where noted.